Identifying Axion Insulator by Quantized Magnetoelectric Effect in Antiferromagnetic ${\mathrm{MnBi}}_{2}{\mathrm{Te}}_{4}$ Tunnel Junction

 Since the topological states of MBT is intertwined with the magnetic ordering, we first need to determine its magnetic configuration.
-In the macro-spin approximation, the magnetic property of an $N$-SL MBT can be characterized by the free energy~\cite{Mills1968Surface,*Mills1968Sur}
+In the macro-spin approximation (spatially uniform magnetization within a particular SL), the magnetic property of an $N$-SL MBT can be characterized by the free energy~\cite{Mills1968Surface,*Mills1968Sur}

-where $J$ is the (AFM) interlayer exchange interaction, $K$ is the easy-axis anisotropy, $\bm{\mathcal{B}}$ is external magnetic field, and $M_s$ is the saturation magnetization of each SL.
+where $J$ is the antiferromagnetic interlayer exchange interaction, $K$ is the easy-axis anisotropy, $\bm{\mathcal{B}}$ is external magnetic field, and $M_s$ is the saturation magnetization of each SL.
 The magnetization vector is parameterized as $\bm{m}_i=\{\sin\theta_i\cos\phi_i,\sin\theta_i\sin\phi_i,\cos\theta_i\}$ with $\theta_i$ ($\phi_i$) the polar (azimuthal) angle.
 Without losing generality, we assume that $\bm{\mathcal{B}}$ is applied along $z$ direction and $\bm{m}_i$ rotates only in the $xz$ plane.
 We obtain the equilibrium magnetic configuration by minimizing the free energy $U$ using the steepest descent method~\cite{Rossler2004Magnetic,*Rossler2006Spin}, which is detailed in the supplementary materials (SM)~\cite{Supply}.

-Figure.~\ref{Mag_Hall}(a) shows the total magnetization as a function of the applied magnetic field for a six-SL MBT, where we identify the spin-flop critical points at around $\mathcal{B}_c^{\pm}\approx\pm3$T, beyond which the Zeeman energy overcomes the exchange and anisotropy interactions and induces non-collinear spin configurations until the system is fully polarized into a ferromagnetic state at above $10$T. Such distinct magnetic evolution is in quantitative agreement with experiments~\cite{Deng2020QUantum,Liu2020Robust}.
+Figure.~\ref{Mag_Hall}(a) shows the total magnetization as a function of the applied magnetic field for a six-SL MBT, where we identify the spin-flop critical points at around $\mathcal{B}_c^{\pm}\approx\pm3$T, beyond which the Zeeman energy overcomes the exchange and anisotropy interactions and induces non-collinear spin configurations until the system is fully polarized into a ferromagnetic state at above $10$T (see Fig. S1 in the SI).
+Such distinct magnetic evolution is in quantitative agreement with experiments~\cite{Deng2020QUantum,Liu2020Robust}.
 The complicated spin configurations in the intermediate spin-flop phases are discussed in the SM~\cite{Supply}.